br-g/Hashcode-Submission-2017/README.md

 # Google-Hashcode-Gym
-High score submissions for Google Hash Code contest.
+Some high score submissions for Google Hash Code contest. :fire:
+Solutions crafted after the contest, for training.